PRESIDENT AND CHIEF EXECUTIVE OFFICER FOR THE FEDERAL BRIDGE CORPORATION LIMITED (FBCL)

 Prior to joining the NCC, Ms. Dubé was a senior auditor with the Office of Auditor General of Canada.
 A commerce graduate from the University of Ottawa, she became a Certified Management Accountant (CMA) now known as Chartered Professional Accountant (CPA) in 1982.
 In October 2004, she was designated Fellow of the Society of Management Accountants (FCMA), a prestigious, national honorary designation recognizing CMAs who, by their achievements, bring distinction to the profession and serve as role models for others.
 An FCMA designation demonstrates excellence in management accounting, commitment to CMA Canada and civic-mindedness.
 This designation is now known as Fellow Chartered Professional Accountant or FCPA.

 Ms. Dubé is a member of the Heads of Federal Agencies Executive Committee.
-She is a volunteer Board member currently serving a two-year term as President of French for the Future, a not-for-profit organization that supports and motivates Canadian students on their path towards bilingualism.
 She has also participated in the organization of fund raising activities and other events as board member for various volunteer groups.